 COVERAGE REQUIREMENTS Automobile Liability (AL) for Owned and \$1,000,000 per accident.
 Non-Owned Autos In the event of name changes, mergers, etc., every past and present PSA/SDA/UHS/SOE name must be listed on the policy with the new entity as the First Named Insured.
-College must be included as Additional Insured with Primary and Non- Contributory Coverage.
-See Umbrella section for higher limit Higher limits are required if PSA/SDA/UHS/SOE has its own buses.
-COVERAGE REQUIREMENTS OOVERAGE INEQUINE INTO Workers' Compensation Must be Occurrence form. · · · · · · · · · · · · · · · · · · · Must be Occurrence form.
-Workers' Compensation Requirement for PSA/SDA/UHS/SOE when leasing Must be Occurrence form.
+College must be included as Additional Insured with Primary and Non-Contributory Coverage.
+See Umbrella section for higher lim Higher limits are required if PSA/SDA/UHS/SOE has its own buses.
+COVERAGE REQUIREMENTS Workers' Compensation Must be Occurrence form.
 Statutory Limits with \$1,000,000 Employers Liability Limits.
-Workers' Compensation Must be Occurrence form.
-Statutory Limits with \$1,000,000 Employers Liability Limits.
-NOTE: Must have Alternate Employer Endorsement from Workers' Compensation Requirement for PSA/SDA/UHS/SOE when leasing employees from Educational Service Provider (ESP) or Management Firm (MF) Must be Occurrence form.
-Statutory Limits with \$1,000,000 Employers Liability Limits.
-NOTE: Must have Alternate Employer Endorsement from ESP/MF.
+Requirement for PSA/SDA/UHS/SOE when leasing employees from Educational Service Provider (ESP) or Management Firm (MF) NOTE: Must have Alternate Employer Endorsement from ESP/MF.
 Schedule PSA/SDA/UHS/SOE location on the ESP/MF Contract.
-NOTE: If PSA/SDA/UHS/SOE is leasing employees from ESP/MF and the Workers' Compensation Requirement for PSA/SDA/UHS/SOE when leasing employees from Educational Service Provider (ESP) or Management Firm (MF) Must be Occurrence form.
-Statutory Limits with \$1,000,000 Employers Liability Limits.
-NOTE: Must have Alternate Employer Endorsement from ESP/MF.
-Schedule PSA/SDA/UHS/SOE location on the ESP/MF Contract.
+NOTE: If PSA/SDA/UHS/SOE is leasing employees from ESP/MF and the PSA/SDA/UHS/SOE name does not have payroll, PSA/SDA/UHS/SOE still must carry Workers' Compensation coverage including Employers' Liability COVERAGE REQUIREMENTS Must include Employee Dishonesty coverage.

-COVER RAGE REQUIREMENTS Crime Mus st include Employee Dishonesty coverage.
-Mus st include third party coverage. \$50 0,000 limit.
-COVER RAGE REQUIREMENTS Umbrella and nee be s PSA h be Claims Made or Occurrence form.
-If this coverage is Claims Made, the PSA/SDA/UHS/SOE goes out of business, the PSA/SDA/UHS/SOE do business the longest-available tail coverage.
-This requirement could stated in the exit language of the Charter Contract with the A/SDA/UHS/SOE. brella is acceptable with a \$4,000,000 limit and aggregate.
-Also, an brella policy with an unlimited aggregate is acceptable at a \$2,000,000 SA/SDA/UHS/SOE has its own buses AND/OR has more than 1,000 dents, must have MINIMUM \$5,000,000 per occurrence. \$1,0 SA/SDA/UHS/SOE purchases additional Umbrella limits to meet the 000,000/\$3,000,000 for E&O then they must be in addition to the required brella limit.
-PS/ ne event of name changes, mergers, etc., every past and present A/SDA/UHS/SOE name must be listed on the policy with the new entity as First Named Insured.
-Con lege must be included as Additional Insured with Primary and Non- ntributory Coverage. coverages have to be included in the Umbrella that are in General Liability, omobile and E&O.
+Crime Must include third party coverage. \$500,000 limit.
+COVERAGE REQUIREMENTS Umbrella Can be Claims Made or Occurrence form.
+If this coverage is Claims Made, and the PSA/SDA/UHS/SOE goes out of business, the PSA/SDA/UHS/SOE needs to purchase the longest-available tail coverage.
+This requirement could be stated in the exit language of the Charter Contract with the PSA/SDA/UHS/SOE.
+Umbrella is acceptable with a \$4,000,000 limit and aggregate.
+Also, an Umbrella policy with an unlimited aggregate is acceptable at a \$2,000,000 If PSA/SDA/UHS/SOE has its own buses AND/OR has more than 1,000 students, must have MINIMUM \$5,000,000 per occurrence.
+If PSA/SDA/UHS/SOE purchases additional Umbrella limits to meet the \$1,000,000/\$3,000,000 for E&O then they must be in addition to the required Umbrella limit.
+In the event of name changes, mergers, etc., every past and present PSA/SDA/UHS/SOE name must be listed on the policy with the new entity as the First Named Insured.
+College must be included as Additional Insured with Primary and Non-Contributory Coverage.
+All coverages have to be included in the Umbrella that are in General Liability, Automobile and E&O.